IrisVanRooij/socialpsychtutorial/sections/selecting_comparison.md

 {:toc}
 </div>

-We take two approaches to analyze differences in model behavior.
-First, we explore model behavior by hand.
+We take two approaches to analyse differences in model behaviour.
+First, we explore model behaviour by hand.
 Second, we explore it by large scale simulation.

 # Comparing model behavior by hand
-If you were already comparing the three models on the previous page, you may have noticed differences in behavior.
+If you were already comparing the three models on the previous page, you may have noticed differences in behaviour.
 If not, you can use the following code box to try different groups and see what selection of invitees each model makes.